Assistance programs in Omaha and Douglas County.

-Omaha Nebraska has been provided several million dollars in federal funds that are to be used to provide housing assistance to veterans.
+Omaha Nebraska is often provided several million dollars in federal funds that are to be used to provide housing assistance to veterans.
 The program is known as HUD’s Veterans Affairs Supportive Housing Program (HUD-VASH), and it will provide local public housing agencies and charities with thousands of rental assistance vouchers that are specifically targeted to assist both homeless veterans and those at risk of losing their homes in the Omaha area.

 The local Douglas County community action agency is the Eastern Nebraska Community Action Partnership (ENCAP).
 They are located at 2406 Fowler Avenue, phone (402) 453-5656.
 Call them for help or more information on one or more of the following.

-Omaha Salvation Army - Several social services, holiday programs, emergency financial aid, and other programs are offered by the Salvation Army.
+Omaha Salvation Army - Several social services, free holiday programs, emergency financial aid, and other programs are offered by the Salvation Army.
 A summary of some of the resources are below.
 Address is 3612 Cuming Street, Omaha, NE 68131, or dial (402) 898-5900.

 Douglas County Family Housing Advisory Services runs many programs for both tenants and homeowners in the Omaha area.
 The primary goal is to stop homelessness from occurring and to end the cycle from re-occuring.
 A combination of emergency funding and counseling is used.